Mandera Prison: Prison facility

-Many of the basic components of the facility such as the number of cells or the prison's maximum capacity nowadays are not known, or have not been explicitly documented.
-It is estimated the prison had a capacity of around 400 while under British rule, judging by reports to the Colonial Office in which the prison counted 397 inmates on 31 December 1957 and 391 in 1959, but this capacity is very likely to have increased following various extensions since then.
+The prison's location behind a thick white perimeter wall deep in the desert of Maroodi Jeex makes it very isolated, with the town the prison is located in, Mandera, being inhabited primarily by the prison guards and their family.
+Many of the basic components of the facility too such as the number of cells or the prison's maximum capacity nowadays are not known, or have not been explicitly documented.
+Reports by the Colonial Office suggest the prison had a capacity of around 400 nearing the end of British rule in 1959, but was regarded as being able to hold around 750 inmates in 1983, and around 765 inmates in 2010.
 With respect to the state of the prison itself, an August 2007 report by Amnesty International regarded the prison as having poor living conditions.
 This was later supported by a February 2011 assessment of the prison by the United Nations Office on Drugs and Crime, where the interior of the compound was deemed in need of refurbishment after years of consistent operation.
 Some former prisoners have also recalled poor bug-treatment at the compound, leading to scarring from repeated insect bites in some instances.
 Insect bites in the past have not been treated properly by the prison's medical department.
 Along with reports of abuse against detainees at the nearby police station, the prison complex as a whole has gained an overall poor reputation regarding its quality and treatment of inmates.